shriyamahakala/djproject/README.md

 ## Description

-React app and Flask API for generating song recommendations during a party.
+Used an incremental learning logistic regression function and spotify API to recommend songs during a party Created an interactive DJ interface with React.js and Flask to receive recommendations and send feedback to continuously improve algorithm

+## Next Steps

 This project is still being worked on and improved.

-## Features

-- Feature 1
-- Feature 2
-- Feature 3

-## Installation

-1. Clone the repository.
-2. Install the dependencies using `npm install`.

-## Usage

-1. Run the application using `npm start`.
-2. Open your browser and navigate to `http://localhost:3000`.
+The next steps are to improve the React DJ interface, display the recommendations in a table, add automatic song detection (with Shazam API?)